pedrocrisp/NGS-pipelines/PARE_pipe1/README.md

 ## Alignment - bowtie2

 For alignment bowtie2 is used to map to the TAIR10 genome, requiring perfect match (because these are short reads...).
+For `number of mapping locations to report` use `all` to report all or any other integer.
+Note that the default is 1, even if `-k` isnt specified the default is really `-k 1`.

-`05-runner.sh <number of threads> <reads folder> <bowtie threads per job> <reference>`
+`05-runner.sh <number of threads> <reads folder> <bowtie threads per job> <reference> <number of mapping locations to report>`

 ## Example: